Contact

 Dimitra Papastavrou

-With the participation of the GNO Orchestra and Chorus, 65+ Singers, the GNO Alternative Stage Intercultural Orchestra, and the 65+ Choir of the GNO Learning & Participation Department
+With the GNO Orchestra and Chorus, as well as the Intercultural Orchestra and 65+ Choir of the GNO Learning & Participation Department

 Harris Andrianos, Theodora Baka, Yannis Kalyvas, Marina Krilovici, Kostis Rassidakis, Petros Salatas, Giorgos Samartzis